tikv/website/content/docs/dev/develop/clients/java.md

         identifier: Java Client-dev
 ---

-This document guides you on how to use [Java Client](https://github.com/tikv/client-java) in TiKV.
+This document guides you on how to use [Java Client](https://github.com/tikv/client-java) through some simple examples.
+For more details, please visit [TiKV Java Client User Documents].

 {{< info >}}
 TiKV Java Client is developed and released using Java8.
 The minimum supported version of TiKV is 2.0.0.